myl-google/Broadsea/bigquery/README.md

 # Deployment manager instructions for Broadsea on GCP

 ## TODO
-update to webapi 2.2 and achilles 1.5 rebuild the schema at the latest release test the deployment on the synpuf data and make sure all the visualizations are working (update source to point at the data in ohdsi-in-a-box) change instructions to get the schema from a release push all three broadsea repository changes to origin clean up unused scripts and directory structure documentation changes g3doc changes
+test the deployment on the synpuf data and make sure all the visualizations are working (update source to point at the data in ohdsi-in-a-box) push all three broadsea repository changes to origin documentation changes g3doc changes